vovacha/vovacha/README.md

 - I am excited about the architecture design, making an impact, open source, decentralization, and studying new techs
 - I keep conquering Rust when I have free time and trying to stay up to date with the JS ecosystem
 - I lead a small [Tech Community](https://vovacha.notion.site/vovacha/Tech-Talks-Community-6a223ff0dc7c4518bf6110eedc853090) where we primarily discuss systems design topics
-- I watch [ThePrimeagen](https://www.youtube.com/@ThePrimeagen) - this Chad inspires me a lot
 - I raise the smartest and the cutest dog - [Ahri](https://www.instagram.com/ahristales/) the Border Collie
-- I get inspiration from the mountains, play Baldurs Gate 3, and read The Three-Body Problem by Cixin Liu
 - My first name is Volodymyr or Vladimir, and short versions are Vova or Vlad

 [Telegram me](https://telegram.me/vovacha)